dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 ##### accessControl.getOrgUsers(\[orgName\]) ⇒ `Promise`

-\-- TerminusCMS and TerminusDB API -- Get all the organization's users and roles,
+\-- TerminusDB and TerminusDB API -- Get all the organization's users and roles,

 **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.